Comment on page

 you need it when you ...

-- OR need to query for historical tx receipt that exist before you start the provider or rpc adapter
+need to query for historical logs or tx receipts that exist before you start the provider or rpc adapter

 explanation

-Developers who run a mandala node and eth-rpc-adaptor locally, usually won’t need to start any subquery or database services for testing, since new transaction receipt will be in cache and findable without subquery, as long as there is no need for querying the transactions older than 200 blocks.
+Developers who run a mandala node and eth-rpc-adaptor locally, usually won’t need to start any subquery or database services for testing, since new transaction receipts and logs will be in cache and findable without subquery.

 As a result, the account with nonce 0 send a tx with nonce 4, which won't be mined and got stuck!